JakeRoyRandall/queue-tue-awkw/README.md

 Pass `-v close_at=N` to mark customers whose served end minute would exceed the nonnegative closing threshold `N` (up to 1,000,000,000) as `closed`.
 Closing is checked after `max_wait`; closed customers have blank start/end fields and do not occupy the lane.
 Either `close_at` or `max_wait` adds the status column.
 With `summary=1`, status mode adds separate `left_customers` and `closed_customers` counts; utilization metrics consider served customers only.

+Pass `-v open_at=N` to set the store opening minute (nonnegative, up to 1,000,000,000).
+Arrivals before opening wait until `N`; max-wait decisions use that wait, and utilization begins at the first actual service start.
+When both are supplied, `open_at` must be no later than `close_at`.
+Omitting it preserves the original arrival behavior.

 The parser accepts integer minutes from 0 through 1,000,000 and lane identifiers of 1–32 letters, digits, `_`, or `-`.
 A lane may not accumulate beyond 1,000,000,000 minutes.
 It rejects malformed columns, negative or nonnumeric values, and out-of-order arrivals.
 It does not infer missing people, model breaks or priority lanes, or read CSV quoting; later feature stages can add those deliberately.